-I went to prison at the age of nineteen and came out at twenty five, so in many ways I came of age in lockup.
+I went to prison at the age of nineteen and was released at twenty five, so in many ways I came of age in lockup.
 I learned what it was to be a man from men whose only response to conflict was to kill.

 I balled my fist and struck the dashboard of the car.
 This wasn’t me.
 I cared about homeless people.
 I helped them when I could.
 I knew that but for Allah’s grace, that could be me.
 Ghost Rider had been driven to a desperate act by his addiction, but he wasn’t evil.

 But how?
 What steps should I take to change?
-How could I get rid of all this anger?
+How could I get rid of all this rage?

-Six years of daily humiliations by guards, living under threat of assault, fighting for my basic human rights, living like a slave – it had changed me.
+Six years of daily humiliations by guards, living under threat of assault and fighting for my basic human rights had changed me.

 I knew I could never go back to being the carefree young man I had been.
 But could I just come to a point of emotional stability?
 Could I stop being a walking landmine?

 Aside from his stereo installations, Alfredo had a thriving cash-only business building hidden compartments, which he called traps.
-Alfredo couldn’t pay my full fee, so he offered to build me a trap.
+He couldn’t pay my full fee, so he offered to build me a trap.

-As he explained it, modern traps tapped into a car’s internal electrical system.
-They were connected to relays, which were electromagnetic switches that allowed low-power circuits to control high-power circuits.
-A car’s ignition was one example.
+As he explained it, modern traps tap into a car’s internal electrical system.
+They are connected to relays, which are electromagnetic switches that allow low-power circuits to control high-power circuits.
+A car’s ignition is one example.
 Alfredo had figured out how to wire a car so that a specific set of electric circuits had to be activated to open the trap.

 In my case, the trap was built into the space where the passenger-side airbag would go.
 Except that there was no airbag.
 To open the trap, I had to follow four steps.
 One, close all the doors.
 This meant that the trap would almost certainly not be discovered by the police, since they tended to leave the doors open when they searched a car.
 Two, there had to be someone sitting in the driver’s seat (the pressure sensor beneath the seat was part of the circuit).
 Three, start the car and activate the rear defroster.
 Step four involved a credit-card sized magnet that Alfredo had given me.
 I had to swipe this card across the airbag compartment.
 This would cause a hidden magnet to disengage, and the trap would spring open.
 If any one of the steps was ignored, the trap would remain hidden.

 Yes, Alfredo was a genius.
 Sadly, I didn’t see a good future for him.
 Most of his clients were drug smugglers.
 The government wouldn’t stop looking for a way to lock him up.
 I tried to warn him that he should stick to stereo installations and quit building compartments, but when it comes to money, the lure is too strong for some men to resist.
-Like the Prophet said, if a man had a valley full of gold he would want two, and nothing will fill the mouth of a man but dust.
+Like the Prophet said, if a man had a valley full of gold he would want two, and nothing fills the mouth of a man but the dust of the grave.

-I followed the steps to open my compartment, looking around carefully to make sure no one was watching, then deposited the bulk of the cash in it, along with my gun.
+I followed the steps to open my compartment, looked around carefully to make sure no one was watching, then deposited the bulk of the cash in it, along with my gun.